Don't overlook these!

 Termination of Section 444 Election:

 The Section 444 election remains in effect until it is terminated, for example, if the entity liquidates or the entity changes to its required year.
+Once the election is terminated, another Section 444 election cannot be made for any tax year.

 A fiscal year is twelve consecutive months that ends on the last day of any month except December.
 A fiscal year may include a 52-53-week tax year.

-For example, say your revenue and expense patterns suggest that ending your tax year on June 30th (fiscal year-end) would make more sense than ending it on December 31st (calendar year-end).
+You may have a compelling business reason to use a fiscal year instead of a calendar year.
+For example, if your revenue and expense patterns suggest that ending your tax year on June 30th (fiscal year-end) would make more sense than ending it on December 31st (calendar year-end).

-By choosing a fiscal year ending June 30, 2012, revenues expenses will be more precisely matched within the 12-month period.
-As a result, the income statement prepared as of June 30, 2012 will reflect a more accurate presentation of net income.
+You decide to elect a fiscal year for reporting your taxes and keeping your books.
+Your fiscal year will run from July 1 to June 30th.
+(A calendar year would end December 31st.)
+By choosing a fiscal year ending June 30, 2021, revenues and expenses will be more accurately matched within the 12-month period.
+As a result, the income statement prepared as of June 30, 2021 will reflect a more accurate presentation of net income.

-Since this is a seasonal business where 80% of revenues are generated during March, April, May, and June while 70% of the expenses to produce those revenues are incurred September, October, November, and December of the prior year, it makes sense to elect a fiscal year for tax-reporting and financial reporting.
+On the other hand, had you chosen a calendar year, and closed your books on December 31st, this would have resulted in a matching of only 20% of annual revenues earned through December 31st with 70% of annual expenses incurred through December 31st.
+Since this is a seasonal business where 80% of revenues are generated during March, April, May, and June and 70% of expenses to produce those revenues are incurred September, October, November, and December of the prior year, it makes sense to elect a fiscal year for tax-reporting and financial reporting purposes.

-Something else to consider in the above example is inventory levels.
+Something else to consider is inventory levels.
 Since most of your sales occur March through June, your inventory levels will be at their lowest point in June.
+Less stuff to count means time and money saved taking a physical count of the inventory at the end of your fiscal year.

 An individual must generally adopt a calendar year.
-However, an individual can adopt a fiscal provided he/she maintains his/her books and records on that basis.
+However, an individual can adopt a fiscal, provided he/she maintains his/her books and records on that basis.

-A partnership, S-corporation, and Personal Service Corporation establishes the business purpose for a tax year by filing Form 1128.
+A partnership, S corporation, and Personal Service Corporation establishes the business purpose for a tax year by filing Form 1128.